 Narrowing of the spinal canal, known as spinal stenosis, is a condition that often develops as a consequence of aging and can be both painful and disabling.
-The surgeons at Camelback Spine Care in Sun City, Arizona, and Phoenix, Arizona are outstanding spine surgeons with extensive experience helping patients with spinal stenosis.
-If you have back pain or are finding that your movements are becoming restricted, call Camelback Spine Care today to schedule a consultation or book an appointment online.
+The surgeons at Camelback Spine Care in Sun City, Arizona, and Phoenix, Arizona, are outstanding spine surgeons in Phoenix and Sun City with extensive experience helping patients with spinal stenosis treatment.
+If you have back pain or are finding that your movements are becoming restricted, call our experienced spinal stenosis doctors today to schedule a consultation or book an appointment online.

 As you get older, the effects of wear and tear on your spine cause the discs that cushion your vertebrae to perform less efficiently, causing an increase in pressure.
 This, in turn, puts pressure on the facet joints in your spine, and the gap that your nerves occupy reduces in size.